siobhanunakelly1/DemonstratingSoftwareQuality/README.md

  - get Rubric by name
 8. Average, standard deviation, minimum and maximum calculations for Rubric **5**
 9. Average, standard deviation, minimum and maximum calculations for Criterion **2**
+10. Create validation for maximum number of criteria per Rubric and possible scores for Criterion **3**

 ### Estimation Explanation
 I gave each task story points using fibonacci sequence based on difficulty and time I think they I think they will take to complete.